TalosSources/stomatal_hybrid_modelling/notes/photosynthesis_biochemical_analysis.md

 misc: (FI, Oa)
 also: some formulas seem arbitrary / semi-empirical.
 I guess they may be replaced by simple parametrized models (small neural networks, adding some tunable parameters). for example: all the mess starting at ANS_TEMP

+---> NOTE where stuff is in the code

 # gsCO2 dependancy
 (in the end, clamping with go)